-New York Stock Exchange ("NYSE") Rule 80B provides for market-wide halts in trading at specified levels in order to promote stability and investor confidence during a period of significant stress.
-As the Commission noted in its approval order, the rule was intended to enable market participants to establish equilibrium between buying and selling interest and to ensure that market participants have an opportunity to become aware of and respond to significant price movements.
-Importantly, the market-wide circuit breakers were not intended to prevent markets from adjusting to new price levels; rather, they provide for a speed bump for extremely rapid market declines.7
+The markets' rules on market-wide trading halts were adopted in October 1988 as part of an effort by the securities and futures markets to implement a coordinated means to address potentially destabilizing market volatility.
+The rule, currently reflected in Exchange Rule 6.32.03, provides for market-wide halts in trading at specified levels in order to promote stability and investor confidence during a period of significant stress.
+As the Commission noted in the 1987 approval order, the market-wide circuit breaker rules were intended to enable market participants to establish an equilibrium between buying and selling interest and to ensure that market participants have an opportunity to become aware of and respond to significant price movements.
+Importantly, the market-wide circuit breakers were not intended to prevent markets from adjusting to new price levels; rather, they provide for a speed bump for extremely rapid market declines.
+10

-In its current form, the rule provides for Level 1, 2 and 3 declines and specified trading halts following such declines (each a "Level 1, 2 or 3 Halt," respectively).
-The values of Levels 1, 2 and 3 are calculated at the beginning of each calendar quarter by the primary listing market, using 10%, 20% and 30%, respectively, of the average closing value of the DJIA for the month prior to the beginning of the quarter.
-Each percentage calculation is rounded to the nearest fifty points to create the levels' trigger points.
-The primary listing markets disseminate the new trigger levels quarterly to the media, via information memos and publication on their Web sites.
-The values then remain in effect until the next quarterly calculation, notwithstanding whether the DJIA has moved and a Level 1, 2 or 3 decline is no longer equal to an actual 10%, 20% or 30% decline in the most recent closing value of the DJIA.
+In its current form, the rule provides for Level 1, 2, and 3 declines and specified trading halts following such declines.
+The values of Levels 1, 2 and 3 are calculated at the beginning of each calendar quarter, using 10%, 20% and 30%, respectively, of the average closing value of the DJIA for the month prior to the beginning of the quarter.
+Each percentage calculation is rounded to the nearest fifty points to create the Levels' trigger points.
+The NYSE distributes new trigger levels quarterly to the media and via an NYSE Information Memo, and the new trigger levels are also available on the NYSE Web site.
+12 The values then remain in effect until the next quarterly calculation, notwithstanding whether the DJIA has moved and a Level 1, 2, or 3 decline is no longer equal to an actual 10%, 20%, or 30% decline in the most recent closing value of the DJIA.

-Once a NYSE Rule 80B circuit breaker is in effect, trading in all stocks halt for the time periods specified below:
+Once a market-wide circuit breaker is in effect, trading in all securities on the Exchange, which currently includes only options, halts for the time periods specified below: